harrykimpel/microsoft-WhatTheHack/xxx-AgentFrameworkObservabilityWithNewRelic/README.md

 - Your own Azure subscription with **owner** access.
 See considerations below for additional guidance.
 - A GitHub Enterprise account if using internal repositories, or a standard GitHub account if using public repositories.
+- Basic knowledge of Python and web development.
+- Familiarity with AI concepts and large language models (LLMs) is helpful but not required.

+## Estimated Time to Complete

+Approximately 3-5 hours, depending on your familiarity with the technologies involved.

 ## Contributors